ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_LegalServCorp_v_VelazquezDissent.txt.md

 itself had been created &quot;to encourage a diversity of views from private speakers,&quot; 515
 U. S., at 834.
 What could not be distorted was the public forum that the spending program had created.
-As for Arkansas Ed.
+As for <ignore  id='undefined'>Arkansas</ignore> Ed.
 Television Comm&#x27;n v.
 Forbes, 523 U. S. 666 (1998), that case
 discussed the nature of television broadcasting, not to determine whether government regulation would alter its &quot;usual functioning&quot;